 8. Academic integrity

 Academic integrity arises from a community of shared values and responsibilities, including “honesty, trust, fairness, respect, responsibility and courage” (International Center for Academic Integrity [ICAI], 2021, p.
 4).
-Georgian College endorses these values by promoting a culture of academic integrity in academic life, including research, teaching, learning and community engagement.
-Since these values impact the credibility of the educational experience provided to students at the college and the credentials held by alumni of the college, breaches of ethics and integrity will not be tolerated Georgian College’s Academic Integrity Policy (AC-013).
+Georgian endorses these values by promoting a culture of academic integrity in academic life, including research, teaching, learning and community engagement.
+Since these values are essential to the integrity of the learning experience and the transformative power of education at the college, any breaches of ethics and integrity will not be accepted.
+Such actions undermine not only the credibility of the educational experience but also the purpose of learning and the long-term value of the credentials earned by our students and alumni.

 8.1 Student academic responsibilities